Normify-me/API/README.md

 - `identifier`: Unique identifier of the law/standard
 - `title`: Title of the law/standard
 - `current_version_date`: Current version date (Publishing date/Version date)
+- `created_by_ai`: Indicator if the standard was created by AI in the database
 - `retracted`: Indicator if this law/standard was rectracted (not in effect anymore).
 - `has_newer_version`: Boolean indicating whether a newer version than the provided date is available
 - `source`: Link to standard/law url